Attention Deficit Hyperactivity Disorder (ADHD)

 - Combined subtype: Children with this subtype will display features of both the hyperactive and inattention subtypes.

 Hyperactivity in children with ADHD tends to fade after the age of eight or nine and may be difficult to detect to outside observers from then on.
-The adolescent, however, may still experience restlessness or find it difficult to settle down.
+Adolescents, however, may still experience restlessness or find it difficult to settle down.
 Symptoms of impulsivity and inattention tend to persist throughout a person's life, although inattention may not be detectable until the age of eight or nine.
+People or parents of children experiencing symptoms that may be linked to ADHD can check their symptoms using the free Ada app.

 Causes of attention deficit hyperactivity disorder (ADHD)